esphome/esphome-devices/src/docs/devices/Tuya-RGBCCT-LED-Controller/index.md

 Available on AliExpress: [WIFI RGBCCT](https://aliexpress.com/item/1005005724297417.html)

-This controller is a RGB CCT PWM Controller baed on the WB3S chipset by TUYA.
+This controller is a RGB CCT PWM Controller based on the WB3S chipset by TUYA.
 Since LibreTiny is supported by ESPHome since 2023.09 it is possible to use this chipset.

 It is possible to convert this device with [Tuya-Cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) with the following profile:
 [TY-02-1CH LED Strip](https://github.com/tuya-cloudcutter/tuya-cloudcutter.github.io/blob/master/devices/tuya-generic-ty-02-1ch-led-strip.json)

+There are many variants that look almost identical from the outside.
+Scroll down past the Sample configuration to see hints for other variants.

 ![Product Image](image.png "Product Image")